 Personally, I found the take-home message from the STAR*D study rather discouraging.
 During my last hospitalization, I argued that my suicide attempt was supported by the STAR*D’s not-so-subtle hint that I was shit outta luck.

 Yes, antidepressants work better than placebo, but I think it’s crucial that we find new kinds of treatment that will help that 33% of people who are treatment-resistant and just aren’t achieving remission with many currently available antidepressant medications.
-This study doesn’t consider all potential treatments; for example, atypical antipsychotics, ketamine, and electroconvulsive therapy (ECT) aren’t included, and psychotherapy plays a limited part.
+This study doesn’t consider all potential treatments; for example, atypical antipsychotics, ketamine, and somatic treatments such as electroconvulsive therapy (ECT) aren’t included, and psychotherapy plays a limited part.
 Still, we deserve better.
 A lot better.